Monash-FIT3170/Shazam-3-Scrum-Unleashed/README.md

 - Rory Tobin-Underwood (rtob0002@student.monash.edu)
 - Thomas Rumble (trum0001@student.monash.edu)

-## Developed Application
+## Application Deployment
-The developed application is currently available [here](https://3170.fit/) to be enjoyed.
+The deployed application is currently available [here](https://3170.fit/) to be enjoyed.
 The server is being currently being hosted on [Digital Ocean](https://www.digitalocean.com/) and the front end is hosted on [Cloud Flare](https://pages.cloudflare.com/).

+The application can be easily redeployed on other servers by forking the repo and updating the values in Github Secrets panel.
+The deployment pipeline is set up via Github Actions and automates deployment to production.

 ## Repo Structure
 - [client](client) : contains all the front end components required for the web client.